ansys/pystk/doc/source/api/ansys/stk/core/graphics/BatchPrimitiveIndex.rst

 BatchPrimitiveIndex
 ===================

-.. py:class:: BatchPrimitiveIndex
+.. py:class:: ansys.stk.core.graphics.BatchPrimitiveIndex

-   Bases: py:obj:`~IBatchPrimitiveIndex`
+   Bases: py:obj:`~ansys.stk.core.graphics.IBatchPrimitiveIndex`

    Represents an individual item index that is associated with a batch primitive.
 Provides the Index of the individual item and the Primitive that contains that index...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: BatchPrimitiveIndex

 Overview
 --------